smartgeber Logo

 Antwort der Redaktion

-Creating a 2D Trail in Unity
+Creating a 2D Trail in Unity: A Comprehensive Guide

 Understanding the Trail Renderer Component

-Customizing the Trail's Appearance
+Customizing the Appearance of Your 2D Trail

 Optimizing Performance for 2D Trails

-Using Scripts for Advanced Control
+Using Scripts for Additional Control

 Last updated 3 mins ago